mggg/GerryChain/docs/user/intro.rst

 These layers are implemented as functions and as a result, the behavior of the chain can be changed by changing the function used.
 The GerryChain codebase provides several options for the functions for each layer, as well as defaults.
-However, a motivated user can define his/her own function and tell GerryChain to use that instead.
+However, a motivated user can define their own function and tell GerryChain to use that instead.

 The layers function as follows: